-- 1. Complete the Catastrophic Withdrawal Request Form. - 2.
-Secure the Licensed Provider Recommendation for Catastrophic Withdrawal information and signatures, as required. - 3.
-Provide documentation to support the catastrophic event, e.g., a copy of the death certificate of the student's immediate family member. - 4.
+- a.
+Complete the Catastrophic Withdrawal Request Form. - b.
+Secure the Licensed Provider Recommendation for Catastrophic Withdrawal information and signatures, as required. - c.
+Provide documentation to support the catastrophic event, e.g., a copy of the death certificate of the student's immediate family member. - d.
 Submit the completed forms to the Registrar after the published withdrawal date but no later than the last day of classes in the term in which the event occurred.